 Materials from University Employment

 If a student develops materials while working as a university employee or if the work involves more than incidental use of university resources, then the university may have a right to a share of the intellectual property.
-In addition, the student must disclose the development of the materials to the Office of Technology Transfer and Economic Development.
+In addition, the student must disclose the development of the materials to the Office of Technology Transfer.